MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecuritySecureScoreControlProfile.md

 ### -ComplianceInformation
-The collection of compliance information associated with secure score control To construct, please use Get-Help -Online and see NOTES section for COMPLIANCEINFORMATION properties and create a hash table.
+The collection of compliance information associated with secure score control To construct, see NOTES section for COMPLIANCEINFORMATION properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphComplianceInformation[]